vanheeringen-lab/gimmemotifs/docs/reference.rst

     $ gimme roc input.bed bg.bed -p custom_motifs.pwm -g hg38 > statistics.txt

-The statistics include the ROC area under curve (ROC\_AUC), Mean Normalized Conditional Probability (MNCP; `Clarke & Granek, 2003`_), the enrichment at 5% FPR, the maximum enrichment and the recall at 10% FDR.
+The statistics include the ROC area under curve (ROC\_AUC), the enrichment at 1% FPR and the recall at 10% FDR.

 To plot an ROC curve, add the ``-o`` argument.
-This will plot the ROC curve for all the motifs that SPI1 can bind.
+This command will plot the ROC curve for all the motifs that SPI1 can bind.

 ::